ducthoe/ducthoe/README.md

 ## Hi there 👋

-I'm a random 13 year old doing random stuff on GitHub.
+I'm a random person doing random stuff on GitHub.
 I barely use this, only for occasions.